Code-Crafters883/colorcascade/README.md

 * Multiple unique level.
 * FREE & EASY TO PLAY.
 * Save your own data after each level.
-* NO penalties & time limits; you can enjoy Water Sort Puzzle at your own pace!
+* Time limits; you can enjoy Color Cascade at your own pace!
 * Give a solution.

 ## Data Structure